bsiever/microbit-pxt-timeanddate/README.md

 3. Reset the micro:bit
 4. As soon as you see the heart on the micro:bit start the stopwatch

-Generally you'd expect the micro:bit to be accurate to within about 1 second per hour or better.
-This experiment also depends on your reaction time, which is probably about 0-2 seconds.
-Consequently you may need to let it run for severl hours to estimate the actual accuracy.
+The micro:bit should be accurate to within about 1 second per day or better.
+This experiment depends on your reaction time, which is probably about 0-2 seconds.
+Consequently you may need to let it run for several days to estimate the accuracy.

 To estimate the accuracy:
 1. Look at the stopwatch.
 Pick a precise instant that you'll take the measurement and keep it in mind.
 For example, if the  stop watch reads 2:13.20 you may decide to make the measurement at 2:14.00.
 2. At that precise instant press the "A" button.
 The micro:bit will scroll it's current record of the time.
 Compare it to the expected time.
 For example, if the microbit indicated 0000-01-01 02:13.22 you'd estimate that the microbit  is about 2 seconds ahead.
 Since it's been running for 134 minutes, you'd estimate that it's gaining 2/134 seconds/minute.
 Since there are 1440 minutes in a day, this works out to about 21.5 seconds per day.

-Since there may be a ~1s error in your reaction time, it's probably best to try to measure the error over many hours or days.

 ### ~tip